Berkeley-CS61B/website-sp24/projects/proj3/index.md

 ## 3A: World Generation

 As mentioned above, the first goal of the project will be to write a world generator.
-The requirements for your world are listed below:
+Your world must be **valid** and **sufficiently random** The requirements for these criteria are listed below:

+**Valid**
 - The world must be a 2D grid, drawn using our tile engine.
-The tile engine is described in [lab09](../../labs/lab09).
+The tile engine is described in [lab 9](../../labs/lab09).
-- The world must be pseudo-randomly generated.
-Pseudo-randomness is discussed in lab 11.
 - The generated world must include distinct rooms and hallways, though it may also include outdoor spaces.
 - At least some rooms should be rectangular, though you may support other shapes as well.
 - Your world generator must be capable of generating hallways that include turns (or equivalently, straight hallways that intersect).
+Every world must include at least one turning hallway.
+- Dead-end hallways are not allowed.
+- Rooms and hallways must have walls that are visually distinct from floors.
+Walls and floors should be visually distinct from unused spaces.
+- Corner walls are optional.
+- Rooms and hallways should be connected, i.e. there should not be gaps in the floor between adjacent rooms or hallways.
+- All rooms should be reachable, i.e. there should be no rooms with no way to enter
+- The world must not have excess unused space.
+While this criterion is inherently subjective, aim to populate above 50% of the world with rooms and hallways.

+**Sufficiently Random**
+- The world must be pseudo-randomly generated.
+Pseudo-randomness is discussed in lab 11.
 - The world should contain a random number of rooms and hallways.
 - The locations of the rooms and hallways should be random.
 - The width and height of rooms should be random.
 - Hallways should have a width of 1 tile and a random length.
-Dead-end hallways are not allowed.
-- Rooms and hallways must have walls that are visually distinct from floors.
-Walls and floors should be visually distinct from unused spaces.
-- Rooms and hallways should be connected, i.e. there should not be gaps in the floor between adjacent rooms or hallways.
-- All rooms should be reachable, i.e. there should be no rooms with no way to enter
 - The world should be substantially different each time, i.e. you should **NOT** have the same basic layout with easily predictable features.
 FAQ will have a description of what "substantially different" means.